Amnestic/Amnestic/README.md

 <h1 align='center'>
- I'm a Front-End Web Developer, Student and Artist!
+ I'm a Front-End Web Developer, Student, and Artist!
 </h1>
-I love to take challenges and improve myself on every issue i will face.
+I love to take on challenges and improve myself on every issue I will face.
 I love to design every single bit to make the project perfect.
-I love to help people and meet with new ones.
+I love to help people and meet new ones.

 ### 👉 Connect with me
 <a href="https://twitter.com/AmnesticR"><img align="left" alt="Twitter" width="26px" src="https://image.flaticon.com/icons/png/512/733/733579.png"/></a>